 These two methods of exercising emphasize on putting the body through intensive workout moves in small time intervals sandwiched between mini rest periods.
 They were developed by Olympic sports training specialists to allow athletes to spend more time training at their highest aerobic capacity for maximum training progress within shorter training duration.

 I suggest you read these articles:

 The routine of these two types of training are essentially the same.
 They tend to work out various parts of the body while constantly engage the core muscles.
-As a result, many people can quickly see a huge difference in their abdomen region.
+As a result, many people see a huge difference in their abdomen region.

 There are four differences between HIIT and Tabata:

 - Extent of each workout interval